Lieutenant-Colonel Edward Graham Pennefather (1850 – 1928)

 There is a large population of Banyai who are very friendly; I have interviewed the Chiefs who have begged me to take over their country and settle it.
 They live in the greatest fear and detestation of the Matabele, but as they acknowledge Lobengula as their supreme Chief I think it is better not to take over the country until we can assure them of protection – but that will come shortly.
 They place their huts up in the most inaccessible crags and you see women with children on their backs running up a smooth and all but perpendicular dome or boulder, where you can hardly follow on hands and feet.

-2 August, Lunde River – distance still to go unknown, making of drift across the river, using native runners to take the mail, Willoughby still not caught up with the Pioneer Column
+2 August, Lunde River – distance still to go unknown, making a drift across the river, using native runners to take the mail, Willoughby still not caught up with the Pioneer Column

 I rode some miles up the river yesterday afternoon and found a pool where there must be hippos, to judge by the quantity of spoor about, but I did not see any.
 All today except at service and meal times I have been writing hard to get off my official reports and letters; the charm of being “boss” of the expedition has not worn off yet.